joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/12/world/middleeast/irgc-iran-israel-strikes-nuclear.html

 **What We Know About the L.A.
 Protests So Far**\
-`Demonstrations against the Trump administration’s immigration policies have been largely peaceful in Los Angeles, but tensions flared in a few pockets of isolated protests after President Trump mobilized troops to the city.`\
+`The Trump administration is facing legal challenges to its deployment of Marines and National Guard troops to Los Angeles.
+Shawn Hubler, the Los Angeles bureau chief for The New York Times, talks with Katrin Bennhold, a senior writer, about what she’s seen on the ground in the city.`\
 https://nytimes.com/video/world/americas/100000010221397/what-we-know-about-the-la-protests-so-far.html

 **Oil Prices Surge and Stock Markets Stumble After Israel’s Attack**\